whisthq/whist/microservices/auth0/README.md

 The Auth0 CLI will replace these with the variables defined in the config JSON at deploy-time.
 Thus, it's important to note that **the `tenant.yaml` file is the same for each of our three tenants**.
 Any tenant-specific configuration should be moved to its respective config json file.

-If you make changes in the Auth0 UI, make sure to run `yarn update-tenant` to download your changes in the local `tenant.yaml`.
+If you make changes in the Auth0 UI, make sure to run `yarn dump:dev` to download your changes in the local `tenant.yaml`.
 Changes made in the UI should only be done on the dev tenant.
-You may notice that this pulls the dev configuration -- this is by design.
-The flow for updating Auth0 configuration across the tenants is, broadly:
+The flow for updating Auth0 configuration across the tenants should be, broadly:

 -   Change Auth0 config in dev tenant (with web UI, API, etc.)
 -   Pull the new `tenant.yml`, commit and push to `dev` branch on GitHub